Stewart-Robertson/streamlit-hr-prediction/docs/usage.md

 ## 2) Pick an intervention strategy
 - **Threshold**: treat everyone above a chosen risk.
 - **Top-K**: treat the highest-risk K% (e.g., top 15%).
 - **Coverage %**: the portion of that group you can actually reach.

+Note: The economically optimal threshold will often maximize net benefit, but you may adjust the threshold or Top-K percentage for practicality, budget constraints, or operational capacity.

 ## 3) Explore what-if levers
 - **Reduce workload score** – simulate capacity relief